yandex/rep/README.md

 report.learning_curve(RocAuc(), steps=10)
 ```

-You can read about other __REP__ tools (like smart distributed grid search and folding) in documentation and howto examples.
+You can read about other __REP__ tools (like smart distributed grid search, folding and factory)
+in documentation and howto examples.